 The local Indigenous community can clarify appropriate use of all of these terms, and can be consulted for further advice.

 These terms stress the humanity of Aboriginal and Torres Strait Islander people.

 - Indigenous Australian people

 The Aboriginal English words blackfella and whitefella are used by Indigenous Australian people all over the country; some communities also use yellafella and coloured.

-Although less appropriate, people should respect the use of these terms, and consult the local Indigenous community for further advice.
+Although less appropriate, people should respect the use of these terms.

 The Colonisation of Aboriginal Australia